-Outside Japan the most common form of sushi is a modified form of rolled sushi.
-In Japan makizushi or rolled sushi comes in four broad types which relate to the how it’s rolled and the likely number of items used in its filling.
+Outside Japan, the most common form of sushi is a modified form of rolled sushi.
+In Japan, makizushi or rolled sushi comes in four broad types which relate to how it’s rolled and the likely number of items used in its filling.

-Hosomaki Is the thin roll with dried seaweed (nori) on the outside.
+Hosomaki Is a thin roll with dried seaweed (nori) on the outside.
 It likely contains only one or two fillings.
 This is delicious with a quality cut of tuna or salmon.

-Futomaki is the large roll wrapped in nori with a number of different fillings.
-This is less common, the only time I recall seeing it sold in Japan was the special ehoumaki, a roll with 7 ingredients that is eaten at Setsubun, a festival in early February.
+Futomaki is a large roll wrapped in nori with a number of different fillings.
+This is less common, the only time I recall seeing it sold in Japan was the special ehoumaki, a roll with 7 ingredients that are eaten at Setsubun, a festival in early February.

 I love Yaki-onigiri, a version that is brushed with a sticky glaze and grilled.
 I often make these to eat cold for lunch, they hold together really well for a picnic and are perfectly designed for eating with your fingers.

-Temari sushi is a ball shaped sushi and looks beautiful when done well but is a bit fiddly to make compared to other forms.
+Temari sushi is ball-shaped sushi and looks beautiful when done well but is a bit fiddly to make compared to other forms.
 It’s a style more often made at home rather than in restaurants.
-Again this is something you might make for girls day, little girls are bound to love this pretty presentation.
+Again this is something you might make for girls’ day, little girls are bound to love this pretty presentation.

 You can top it with anything you want but salmon, tuna, prawn, octopus and omelette are common toppings.
 It’s also sometimes made more ‘kawaii’ with the use of embellishments.

-Technically I guess this is a rolled sushi but it’s uncommon in the west while it’s one of the most popular forms served in Japanese families.
-Like rolled sushi the nori sheet forms the outer wrapper but in this case it’s cut in half forming a rectangle rather than a square.
-Seasoned sushi rice is pressed on the inside, then topped with your choice of fish and vegetables and rolled up like an icecream come.
+Technically I guess this is a rolled sushi but it’s uncommon in the West while it’s one of the most popular forms served in Japanese families.
+Like rolled sushi, the nori sheet forms the outer wrapper but in this case, it’s cut in half forming a rectangle rather than a square.
+Seasoned sushi rice is pressed on the inside, then topped with your choice of fish and vegetables and rolled up like an ice cream cone.
 Once you get the hang of it it’s really quick and easy and it’s really tasty.

 I had Inari Zushi for the first time near the Fushimi Inari shrine in Kyoto.
 It’s named after the Shinto god Inari so has a special affinity with that shrine.
 I developed a love for it even though I don’t think it looks as visually appealing as many other forms.
-I’ve not made these myself yet as Inari zushi uses aburaage tofu pockets which are a sweetened seasoned deep fried tofu skin which can be hard to find here.
+I’ve not made these myself yet as Inarizushi uses aburaage tofu pockets which are a sweetened seasoned deep-fried tofu skin that can be hard to find here.
 The pockets I’ve had were stuffed with vinegared rice but you can include other fillings too.

-So there you have it 7 different forms of sushi popular in Japan today, that can in turn be varied in 100’s more ways by the choice of ingredients.
+So there you have it, 7 different forms of sushi popular in Japan today, which can in turn be varied in hundreds more ways by the choice of ingredients.
 It’s by no means an exhaustive list of every sushi available but they’re the ones I like best from those I’ve had the opportunity to try so far.